Ontario Roads - Highway 2/CR-RR 2

 From the age of this sign, it's clear this was never Highway 31.
 The Myers Point sign is for a dead-end with about 10 houses on it, and refers to the street name itself (no "Road" afterward).
 Both are at the same intersection.

 CR 18, Edward St., Prescott.
+Note the notched 4, indicative of a much older font.

 I don't recall seeing any other Heritage Parkway signs on CR 2, but EDR signs are everywhere.
 Since Highway 401 is the freeway bypass for the original Toronto-Montréal road, which is now Highway/CR/RR 2, it makes sense that in the case of Emergency, 2 would be the Detour Route.
-Even on these strange signs, the 401 is white on green because it's a guide sign to the route itself.
+Even on these strange signs, the 401 is white on green because it's a guide sign to the highway itself.

 Older guide cutouts at CR 14 in Ingleside (first photo) and CR 35 in Long Sault (second and third photos), both part of the township of South Stormont in the United Counties of Stormont, Dundas, and Glengarry (hereafter referred to as S D G, as you'll see soon).
 Sault means "rapids," from the French for "jump."
 The fourth photo's bilingual sign is at CR 33, Power Dam Drive west of Cornwall.